-With the Covid-19 pandemic, many countries have required entities to limit or suspend business operations and implemented travel restrictions and quarantine measures.
+With the coronavirus outbreak, many countries have required entities to limit or suspend business operations and implemented travel restrictions and quarantine measures.
 These measures and policies have significantly disrupted (or are expected to disrupt) the activities of many entities.
-The condition of the coronavirus outbreak has continued to evolve throughout the timeline crossing 31 December 2020.
-Cambodia is among those affected countries that signifies economic slowdown due to global recession.
-Amid the outbreak, the NBC advised all banks and financial institutions to delay or suspend all loan and interest payments as part of measures to soften the economic blow of coronavirus on business and household borrowers.
+The condition of the coronavirus outbreak has continued to evolve throughout the timeline crossing 31 December 2021.
+Amid outbreak, Cambodia is among those affected countries that signifies economic slowdown due to global recession.

-Based on management's assessment, the impact of the potential disease outbreak could be minimal due to availability of loan protection measures in controlling credit risks of the portfolio, management does not consider it practicable to provide a quantitative estimate of the potential impact of this pandemic on the Company.
-Management will continuously pay attention to the situation of the COVID-19 in Cambodia, operations of its loan customers, as well as their ability to service debts.
+Based on management's assessment on forward-looking beyond 2021, the impact of the potential disease outbreak could be minimal due to availability of loan protection measures in controlling credit risks of the portfolio.
+Management will continuously pay attention to the formation of the COVID-19 in Cambodia, operations of its loan customers, as well as their ability to service debts.

-Other than as disclosed elsewhere in these financial statements, at the date of this report, there were no events which occurred subsequent to 31 December 2020 that had significant impact on the financial position of the Company as at 31 December 2020 and its financial performance for the year then ended.
+Other than as disclosed elsewhere in these financial statements, at the date of this report, there were no events which occurred subsequent to 31 December 2021 that had significant impact on the company's financial position as at 31 December 2021 and its financial performance for the year then ended.